Baltoli/skeletons/documents/notes.md

 If the loop meets these conditions, then we should add a fixed comment above it in the source file (e.g. "LOOP-ORDER: CHECK").
 This will act as a marker for future runs of the tool (so that they can know which loops to analyse).

+In the future it might be nice to look at whether the work on for loops that is shared between the static analyser and the reorderable loop finder could be shared rather than duplicated.
+For now I think it's fine as they're doing conceptually different things and might have differing implementations in the future.

+Currently the reorderable finder discovers loops that have the for loop conditions discussed previously.
+The static analysis for "no writes to loop variable or bounds" might not actually be necessary - changing these in a loop iteration is likely to just break things anyway, and if it doesn't then the dynamic analysis has discovered a case that static analysis would have discarded by being too conservative!

+This should be a key point in the writeup I think - it might be tempting to implement static analyses because they seem conceptually simple or innocent, but if time is not a concern, then you might as well dynamically analyse them (for the reasons discussed above).